xmartlabs/Opera/README.md

 let request: Alamofire.Request =  GithubAPI.Repository.GetInfo(owner: "xmartlabs", repo: "Opera").request
 ```

-> Notice that `RouteType` conforms to `Alamofire.URLRequestConvertible` so having the manager we can provide the associated `Alamofire.Request`.
+> Notice that `RouteType` conforms to `Alamofire.URLRequestConvertible` so having the manager we can create the associated `Alamofire.Request`.

 We can also take advantage of the reactive helpers provided by Opera: